 Pinochle is the name given to a family of card games.
 Pinochle is a trick-winning game that has many varieties.
-Here is a guide to basic scoring, which remains the same for Pinochle and its many variations.
+Basic scoring remains the same for Pinochle and it's many variations.

 Winning the last trick is worth 10 points.
 Under both the original and simplified count, the total number of points at stake is 250.

 When combination of cards or melds are played together, they are worth points.
 A Flush (A-K-Q-J-10) of trumps is worth 150 points.
 A royal marriage(King and Queen of trumps) will get you 40 points.
 A simple marriage, that is King and Queen of any suit, is worth 20 points.